tjoskar/shouter/README.md

         return this._name;
     }

-    // This will only work on static methods since wi don't have access to `this`
+    // This will only work on static methods since we don't have access to `this`
     // See: https://github.com/wycats/javascript-decorators/issues/13#issuecomment-120875498 for more information
     @triggerOnEvent('speak', 'greetings')
     sayHi(name) {